spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 Edit this wiki to get your agenda item for next week added.

+## 2021-08-26
+1. @andrewrk
+   - short "how to start contributing" talk
+   - talk about `usingnamespace`
+   - stage2 progress report

 ## 2021-07-29
 1. @andrewrk
    - Pitch to see if anyone wants to try deleting the "BoundFn" type from the language and compiler (both stage1 and stage2). [#9484](https://github.com/ziglang/zig/issues/9484)